-To manage your Greyhound temperament, and in fact any dog temperament, you have to look at the breed's history and purpose.
+To manage the Greyhound temperament, and in fact any dog's temperament, you have to look at the breed's history and purpose.
 These intelligent and graceful dogs became extremely popular in 18th century England.
 They were used to chase down game such as rabbit, which was a staple part of the dinner menu in those times.

-They are one of the fastest animals on Earth, and this speed gave rise to the greyhound racing industry.
-Many pet greyhounds have come from this industry and been re-homed because they aren’t fast enough.
+Greyhounds are one of the fastest animals on Earth, and this speed gave rise to the greyhound racing industry.
+Many pet greyhounds have come from this industry and been re-homed after their racing career comes to an end.

 As a pet, the Greyhound is ideal.
 They don't need much grooming, nor do they need a lot of exercises.

 I would strongly recommend that if you do invite a greyhound into your family that you allow him to live inside.
 They have a thin hair coat and very little body fat, both of which make them feel the cold.